toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/cdh_cms/README.md

 Without declared databases (amondb.db_host, rmandb.db_host), this role will try to use the first host in [mariadb] group as the database, or if this later is missing, use the first host of [cdh-cms] as database.

+## Other variables ##

+  - fqdn: (optional) Fully Qualified Domain Name of the host.
+If set, will use host's fqdn value as fullname of the host in CMS template.
+Otherwise will use ansible_fqdn.

+Note that by default Cloudera Agent reports back using Fully Qualified Domain Name (FQDN) from the same Python code as Ansible ansible_fqdn:

+>      python -c 'import socket; \
+                  print socket.getfqdn(), socket.gethostbyname(socket.getfqdn())'

+This may not be able to retrieve the correct FQDN in some cases.

 ## Notes on this playbook ##